dps923/winter2017/assignments/a7-three-small-apps.md

 4. Add a table view controller scene
 5. Add a segue from the button to this new scene (and give it an identifier)
 6. Add another button, which will be for a "QBs on teams named C or D" scene
-7. Add a standard view controller scene
+7. Add another table view controller scene
 8. Add a segue from the button to this new scene (and give it an identifier)

 Soon, we will return to the storyboard, and configure custom class, and so on.